 As mentioned, Switzerland levies many different types of taxes.
 Taxes are collected by the cantons (3), which can loosely be equated to the state that you live in.
 When the Swiss tax season opens, your canton’s tax administration office will send you your tax return to complete.

-The total amount of tax levied per individual can vary enormously because it’s subject to both their earned and investment income and where they live in Switzerland.
+The total amount of tax levied per individual can vary enormously because it’s subject to:

 Additionally, Switzerland handles its wealth tax in a unique way that does not apply capital gains tax to investment income.
 (This also varies by canton.)

-Tax residents of Geneva have the highest cantonal tax rates in the country.
+Tax residents of Geneva have the highest cantonal tax rates in the country at 45%.
 However, it’s worth noting that some municipalities have taxes exceeding even the highest cantonal tax.
 (4)

 For a comprehensive breakdown of tax brackets in Switzerland, PWC provides a detailed overview of the Switzerland tax rates associated with each filing status.
 (5)